Interview with Kenneth George McVicar

 Description

 Kenneth George McVicar was born in Llanelli, South Wales and joined the Royal Air Force at the age of 18, where he qualified as a Gunner.
-He Flew in Ansons as mid upper gunner turret, but also on Stirlings and Lancasters.
-He tells of how he went to serve in 617 Squadron but since they had a surplus of gunners, he was moved to 619 Squadron.
+He flew in Ansons, as mid upper gunner turret, but also on Stirlings and Lancasters.
+He tells of how he went on to serve in 617 Squadron but, since they had a surplus of gunners, he was moved to 619 Squadron.
 He recollects the arrival of the Tallboy bomb and how the adaptation caused a gun turret to be removed.
 With the war coming to an end, Ken became a clerk in the Royal Air Force before being posted to India.
 On his return home to Wales, he joined the Metropolitan Police, rising to the rank of sergeant and he retired after about 28 years of service.

 Creator